kcexn/simulation/README.md

 Higher orders can be constructed as the addition table of the finite group with `n` elements, where `n` is the order of the latin square.

-The scheduling policy is defined by `POLICY` in `computer.Scheduler`.
+The scheduling policy is defined by `POLICY` in `Computer.Scheduler`.

 ### Configure the Arrival and Completion Processes:
 - The arrival process controls the rate at which jobs arrive.
 - The completion process controls the rate at which servers complete tasks.

-The arrival process yields interarrival times as a gamma random variable with a shape-scale parameterization in `processes.ArrivalProcess.interrenewal_times`
+The arrival process yields interarrival times as an Erlang random variable with a `SCALE` parameter in `Process.Arrivals`.

-The completion process yields completion times as an exponential random variable with a scale parameterization in `processes.Process.interrenewal_times`.
+The completion process yields completion times as a standard exponential.

 ### Configure the Simulation:
 The simulation is controlled by two parameters: